rgcr/m-cli/Readme.md

 **m-cli** differs from other mac command line tools in that:

 * Its main purpose is to manage administrative tasks and do it easier
-* You don't need any 3rd party tool to install it because it doesn't have dependencies
+* It doesn't install anything because it doesn't have dependencies, you don't need any 3rd party tool
 * The installation is very easy and doesn't require intervention
 * It only uses OS X commands